 The term Chronic Low Back Pain "(CLBP) refers to low back discomfort that lasts longer than three months (1).
-It is the leading cause of disability in both developed and developing nations, and has a terrible impact on people's quality of life and lowers productivity at work by increasing work absenteeism (2).
-Earlier study reported, both the prevalence and management costs of CLBP have considerably grown in the United States during vears the past 20 (3) A total cost of US\$2.2 billion per population and US\$1226.25 per patient were reported annually due to CLBP in low and middle income countries (4) In order to treat patients, multimodal approaches are frequently employed.
-Thev medication, anesthetic include intervention, surgical approaches, cognitive behavior therapy, relaxation therapy, physiotherapy, and complementary therapy(5).
-A safe and affordable treatment option for CLBP is physiotherapy, which uses a variety of exercises and electrotherapy to enhance patients' quality of life and functional independence (6).
+It is the leading cause of disability in both developed and developing nations, has a terrible impact on people's quality of life, and lowers productivity at work bv increasing work absenteeism (2).
+Earlier studies reported that both the prevalence and management costs of CLBP have considerably grown in the United States during the past 20 vears (3) A total cost of US\$2.2 billion per population and US\$1226.25 patient were reported per annually due to CLBP in low and middle-income countries (4) approaches Multimodal are frequently employed to treat patients.
+They include medication, anesthetic intervention, surgical approaches, cognitive behavior therapy, relaxation therapy, physiotherapy, and complementary therapy(5).
+A safe and affordable treatment option for CLBP is physiotherapy, which uses а variety of exercises and electrotherapy to enhance patients' quality of life and functional independence (6).

 The MC5-A Calmar device. commonly known as Scrambler Therapy (ST), is used to treat many different medical conditions (7).
-The ST is a novel method for treating pain by electro stimulation and reorganizing the pain center of the brain in accordance with the principle of neuroplasticity, which was first described by Giuseppe Marineo in 2003 (7).
-With five channels and maximum current density of just 0.0002009 W/cm2, the gadget may generate 16 various types of nerve action potential for electroanalgesia.
+The ST is a novel method for treating pain by electrostimulation and reorganizing the pain center of the brain by the principle of neuroplasticity, which Giuseppe Marineo first described in 2003 (7).
+With five channels and a maximum current density of just 0.0002009 W/cm2, the gadget may generate 16 various types of nerve action potential for electroanalgesia.
 These currents can be delivered and controlled using a dial that ranges from 10 to 70.
-The US Food and Drug Administration (FDA) has approved this device as safe and non-harmful treatment option (7-8).
-Scrambler Therapy has been shown in studies to significantly improve CLBP (9,10).
+Food The US and Drug Administration (FDA) has approved this device as a safe and non-harmful treatment option (7-8).
+Scrambler Therapy has been shown in studies to significantly improve CLBP ^(9,10).
 This is the first study in Bangladesh, to the best of our knowledge.

-Copyright© 2018, TMU Press.
+Copyright© 2023, TMU Press.
 This open-access article is published under the terms of the Creative Commons Attribution-Noncommercial 4.0 International License which permits Share (copy and redistribute the material in any medium or format) and Adapt (remix, transform, and build upon the material) under the Attribution-Noncommercial terms